 Eye Examinations for Infants, Toddlers and School-Aged Children

 Eye tracking is the ability of the eyes to fixate, smoothly follow and look between objects or printed words.
 Eye focusing is the ability to efficiently change and sustain focus while reading.
 Eye teaming is the ability to coordinate both eyes accurately and without fatigue or excessive effort.
-Accurate eye teaming is also important for accurate two-eyed depth perception or stereopsis.
+Accurate eye teaming is also important for depth perception or stereopsis.
 Early detection and management is recommended to prevent vision loss or eye disease and to provide appropriate vision development.

 To learn more about how the examination process differs for infants, preschool, and school-aged children visit the links.

 Vision in the broadest sense, is the global ability of the brain to extract, process, and act on information presented to the eye.
 There are three major areas that are responsible for this complex process:

 - visual acuity, which is largely dependent upon refractive status and eye health